c3333/mattrubin.me/security/slides/notes.md

-# Digital Security in the Age of Surveillance
+# Digital Security in the Surveillance Age

+*These notes are derived from the speaker notes for a presentation.
+If you want guides that were written to be read by a broad audience, check out the "[Other Resources](#other-resources)" below.*

 - Any conversation about security should start with threat modeling.
   - Basically: figuring out what you're afraid of, and choosing your security tools and techniques based on that threat.